Hubert Ogunde: Beginning of stage career: folk operas

 As has already been stated, Ogunde's African Music Research Party, founded in 1945, was the first contemporary professional theatre company in Yorubaland.
 Previous performance groups were masked theatre troupes called Alarinjo who were dependent on the court or church for support, and who grew in popularity as a result of word of mouth.
 Ogunde distinguished his group by using promotion methods such as advertisements and posters, and by changing the round stage used by alarinjo performers to one with a proscenium.
 In addition, he introduced dramatic action and realism in his plays, depending on the audience for commercial support.
-By these acts Ogunde began the rise of modern professional theatre in Nigeria, a movement in which he remains the most influential practitioner.
+Through these acts Ogunde began the rise of modern professional theatre in Nigeria, a movement in which he remains the most influential practitioner.

 After leaving his job as a police constable, Ogunde moved away from his earlier focus on religious themes and started writing plays that were nationalistic and anti-colonial in outlook, a trend in Lagos during the furious forties.
 During this period, many of his early operas were co-directed by G. B. Kuyinu.

 In early 1945, he produced Worse than Crime, a political play infused with Yoruba dance and ancient folk songs.
 Like most of his early plays, it premiered at Glover Memorial Hall, Lagos.
-Later in that year, he wrote The Black Forest and Journey to Heaven, two Yoruba operas that also improved on his use of traditional Yoruba folklore.
+Later in that year, he wrote The Black Forest and Journey to Heaven, two Yoruba operas that also improved his use of traditional Yoruba folklore.
 The latter also had a strong Christian influence.
 In November 1945, he wrote a pro-labour play, Strike and Hunger, motivated by the events of a general strike by labour unions led by Michael Imoudu.
 In 1946 he wrote and produced Tiger's Empire.
-Premiering on the 4th of March, 1946, Tiger's Empire was produced by The African Music Research Party and featured Ogunde, Beatrice Oyede and Abike Taiwo.
+Premiering on 4 March 1946, Tiger's Empire was produced by The African Music Research Party and featured Ogunde, Beatrice Oyede and Abike Taiwo.
 The advertisement for the play was the result of Ogunde's call for "paid actresses".
 It marked the first time in Yoruba theatre that women were billed to appear in a play as professional artists in their own right.
 Tiger's Empire was an attack on colonial rule.
 He followed Tiger's Empire with Darkness and Light.